FireBro723/cleverbeastgitboy/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Use discord and invite to be your friend The.G.O.A.T#3326
 - Hey, this is a test for PR# bug fix
+- This is a test commit, merge and pull request